jdhitsolutions/PSTypeExtensionTools/README.md

 Get type extensions for a given type.

 ### [Import-PSTypeExtension](.\docs\Import-PSTypeExtension.md)
-Import type extension definitions from a json file.
+Import type extension definitions from a json file or xml.

 *last updated 10 November 2017*